Induction and mentoring

 To begin your induction programme, you need to be employed in a teaching position that meets the requirements set by the Education Council.
 You need to:

 - be employed in a teaching position (not a volunteer or teacher aide position) of 0.5 Full Time Teacher Equivalent (FTTE) minimum.
-If you are a provisionally certificated itinerant or part-time music teacher, there is a programme of support available to help you access an induction and mentoring programme.
+If you are a provisionally certificated itinerant, part-time or relief teacher, there is a programme of support available to help you access an induction and mentoring programme.
 Download the Memorandum of Understanding.

 - teach in a continuous position (teaching of less than six weeks is not considered)